Hormones and Melasma: How Hormone Imbalances Drive Pigmentation

 THE HORMONE–MELANIN FEEDBACK LOOP

-1. Terrain influences hormone balance
+1. metabolism influences hormone balance

 (stress, gut, liver, toxins, minerals, bile, sleep)